rainbowkitty-sparkle/blog/_posts/2021-05-31-How to astral project.md

 #### Step 1: Establish MEP plan

-What is MEP?
+What is **MEP**?
 It means **Mirror, Eat, Personal Goal**.

 It is very important to set a game plan before entering the Phase as it will increase your success rate.
 MEP is an action plan that will help you remember your call to actions in the phase.

 Upon entering the phase the first thing you will do is find a mirror.
 Once you have accomplished that your next task is finding something to eat.
-Then the last part of the MEP plan is to do your personal goal to whatever you set it to.
+Then the last part of the MEP plan is to do your personal goal to whatever you set it to!
 Make sure to come up with a personal goal before entering the phase.
-Your personal goal could be travelling to the stars, storming Area51, visiting your lover's house, going to the White house or even meeting a deceased person.
+Your personal goal could be travelling to the stars, storming Area 51, visiting your lover's house, going to the White house or even meeting a deceased person.

 #### Step 2: Entering the Phase: